Natural wine is the drink of the moment, and nowhere is that more true than Paris.

 The food here is unsurprisingly wonderful, thanks to the team from Les Enfants du Marché.
 Plus, the nightlife ambiance from next door spills over into the dining room for a good time guaranteed.

 Want to get a crash course in French natural wine from one of our very own experts?
-Our Paris by Night: Evening Food & Wine Tasting Experience is calling your name.
+Our Paris by Night: Gourmet Food & Wine Tasting Experience is calling your name.
 You’ll spend a night out on the town eating and drinking like a local, enjoying bites perfectly paired with some of the best wines the City of Light has to offer.

 Emily is a bona-fide turophile who gets a kick out of researching urban legends and folk stories related to French cheese (and other French food, bien sûr).
 She’s also a natural wine evangelist and a 19th century French literature nerd.